tchughesiv/aws-loft-2017-container-lab/labs/lab5/chapter5.md

 ```

-Login to the web console with the `developer` user and click through the `Take Home Page Tour` that is listed on the right navigation panel.
-That will quickly walk you through a few steps to show you what some of the capabilities of the UI are.
+Login to the web console with the `developer` user.

 ![image not loading](images/1.png "Login")

 And after we’ve logged in, we see a list of projects that the developer user has access to.
 Let's select the `production` project:
 ![image not loading](images/2.png "Projects")

-Our project landing page provides us with a high-level overview of our wordpress application's pods, services, and route:
-**_NOTE_**: Your web console will show 2 pods for wordpress due to the replica value.
+Our project landing page provides us with a high-level overview of our wordpress application's pods, services, and route.
+Notice the wordpress deployment shows 2 pods due to our template's replica setting:
 ![image not loading](images/3.png "Overview")

 Let's dive a little deeper.
 We want to view a list of our pods by clicking on `Pods` in the left Applications menu: